Click here for the slideshow above in larger format.

 For a little fun, see guide Richard Webster's tongue-in-cheek post about Bhutan's pheasants on our blog.

 Bhutan, a rampart stretch of the Himalayas nestled between Tibet and India, holds some of the most extensive remaining tracts of Himalayan forest.
-Bhutan has opened its doors to visitors, allowing us to explore its wonderland of birds from Ibisbill to parrotbills.
+Bhutan has opened its doors to visitors, allowing us for the past 15 years to explore its wonderland of birds from Ibisbill to parrotbills.
 It even has its own field guide from which to sort out all the niltavas, tesias, yuhinas, minlas, fulvettas, laughingthrushes, scimitar-babblers, and barwings!
 A surprisingly good road permits us to encounter many species reduced through habitat loss elsewhere and to view the cultural setting of remote regions far beyond the capital.

 Our visit has been timed to show the greatest diversity of bird life--Bhutan's resident birds will be in full song and many migrants will be heading north.
 Species that move to higher altitudes to breed should still be present at lower elevations where they have wintered, while rock-thrushes and others will be arriving from southern India to breed.
 As a bonus, many species of intensely colored rhododendrons and magnolias should be in flower.